knqti/rstudio-vm/README.md

 ## 4. Set up a new user

-Under your project is the newly-created Droplet.
-The green dot next to the Hostname indicates it is active.
+Navigate to your Projects dashboard.
+Your newly-created Droplet is shown.
 Click your Droplet.

 ![new droplet](assets/preconfig_rstudio_resources.png)